Flottegurke/dotfiles/README.md

 > To style OBS, execute: `stow obs` then open obs, klick: File -> Settings -> Appearence -> Catppuccin
 >
 > To style Jetbrains IDEs: install `Catppuccin Theme` and `Catppuccin Icons` plugins, then go to Settings -> Appearance & Behavior -> Appearance and choose Theme: Catppuccin Mocha.
 Also go to Settings -> Appearance & Behavior -> Catppuccin Icons and choose Variant: Catppuccin Mocha
+>
+> To style Discord, install the betterdiscord installer: `yay -S betterdiscord-installer`.
+Then execute it and go through the installation process.
+Then in discord: open: settings -> betterdiscord -> Custom CSS and instert the file from [CappuccinMocha - Discord](https://raw.githubusercontent.com/catppuccin/discord/refs/heads/main/themes/mocha.theme.css). then click save and update.

 ## Keybindings